JhayFlourish-20/JhayFlourish-20/README.md

 - 👋 Hi, I’m @JhayFlourish-20
 - 👀 I’m interested in Software Engineering
 - 🌱 I’m currently learning html-css-javascript-for-web-developers
-- 💞️ I’m looking to collaborate on web page design
+- 💞️ I’m looking to collaborate on web page designs
 - 📫 How to reach me ||email: thomassansah@gmail.com or whatsapp on +233206825253||

 <!---